jhughes2112/k8smaker/README.md

 You can use this script to change whether a control node will run workloads or not.
 It's very simple.
 Just pass it the **nodename** of the control node you want to change, followed by either **schedule** or **noschedule**, and it alters the labels and taints to allow kubelet to schedule pods there or not.
 Be very careful, though, not to pass in any non-control node names.
 It's not safe to do so and may cause problems.

 ## Disclaimers
-Tested on Ubuntu 18.04LTS only.
-May run on any reasonably vanilla `systemd` based Debian-based Linux.
-Do not run these scripts on anything except a newly installed machine.  **Data loss is very possible.**  Some parts of these scripts run as root.
+Old versions of this package used Ubuntu 18.04LTS and Istio for routing.
+Currently, I'm using Ubuntu 20.04LTS and Contour.
+I have absolutely no way to help you make it run on any other combination.
+I hope this is a good starting point for your exploration of Kubernetes.  **Do not** run these scripts on anything except a newly installed machine.  **Data loss is very possible.**  Some parts of these scripts run as root.
 As with anything you download off the internet, running a script as `root` is dangerous and until it's proven trustworthy, it may destroy anything or everything it touches.
 I promise this script doesn't intend to do that, but why should  you trust me?  **Read it over first, and if you see anything you are concerned with, don't run it!**  Even better, fix it and send me a pull request.

 ## TODO
 - Add a script to add an etcd,control node to the cluster, or change init to start with a 1-, 3- or 5-node control plane.